 But in a lot of ways, this undermines the nobler rationale behind gift-giving.
 A non-material gift can come from giving of yourself or your time.
 Collecting treasured family recipes in a pretty box is a priceless gift.
 Offering to help a friend or loved one with your creative talents or hard work might be far more appreciated than you'd expect.
 Giving the gift of a monthly meal date with an elderly friend or relative could be one of the nicest things you can do.

 - Promote non-gift holidays yourself - If you're ready to be more proactive, then consider starting a tradition of non-gift holidays yourself in your own family.
-The idea of going gift-free has been strongly advocated by Mennonite Christians in an effort to move away from the commercialism of the holidays and celebrate a more “lightweight” and meaningful Christmas.
+The idea of going gift-free has been strongly advocated by many in an effort to move away from the commercialism of the holidays and celebrate a more “lightweight” and meaningful Christmas.
 Choosing to go gift-free with your family also eliminates the possibility of forcing others to get you a gift in return.

 There are serious economic and social repercussions from America's obsession with the Christmas shopping frenzy.
 Although getting fewer gifts may not be trending right now, it's definitely worth it to consider using your money to make the people closest to you happy.